Learning Assessment

 Performance

-While International School of Portland limits its use of standardized testing, our students in 2nd to 5th Grade take the Measures of Academic Progress (MAP) assessment to measure their proficiency levels in English Reading, Mathematics, and English Language Usage (Grammar, Mechanics, Spelling).
+While International School of Portland limits its use of standardized testing, our 2nd to 5th Graders take the Measures of Academic Progress (MAP) assessment to measure their proficiency levels in English Reading, Mathematics, and English Language Usage (Grammar, Mechanics, Spelling).
 MAP is administered by NWEA, and is used by schools and districts in 145 countries.
-Nationwide, public school 4th graders take the National Assessment of Educational Progress (NAEP).
-The MAP scores and NAEP scores are closely aligned.

 For more information, please visit: National Standards and International Baccalaureate.